LDAWG-a11y/a11yWebApp/src/AAA/index.md

 </div>

-<h3 class="accordion">Require all staff to engage with AAA objectives and resources</h3>
+<h3 class="accordion">To require all staff to look the Access and Assistance for All webpages and read student stories, so that they can understand the importance of assistive technology and how it can benefit all students</h3>
 <div class="accordion__panel">

 Participants in our campaign have shared stories of their experiences with using assistive technology, which provides brilliant examples of how it can benefit students and give a wider range of people equal access to education, and help level the playing field.
 We would advise staff members to read these, to understand the practical aspects of assistive technology.